 Common side effects following neck platysma band treatment include redness, swelling, bruising, and soreness lasting several days.
 Visible effects may be covered with make-up.

 After receiving muscle relaxant injections, avoid touching your neck for 12 hours or lying down for 4 hours.
 These actions can cause the injected relaxant to spread, causing unintended weakening of surrounding muscles.
-Muscle relaxant spreading from the injection site has been reported to affect patients’ ability to move their head or to swallow.
+Muscle relaxant spreading from the injection site has been reported to affect clients’ ability to move their head or to swallow.
 Other potential complications include infection and long-lasting numbness of the treated area.

 Rough Costs Involved

 Since the platysmal muscle is larger than other areas commonly treated with muscle relaxant, it often requires more injections of muscle relaxant product.
 The exact amount of muscle relaxant required varies by patient.
 Because the treatment cost is based on the amount of product required, the costs can vary widely.
-Schedule a consultation visit to discuss your personal situation and aesthetic goals, and receive a personalised quote.
+Schedule a free consultation to discuss your personal situation and aesthetic goals, and receive a personalised quote.